GAA Broadcast Coverage

 Whether it is within a live, deferred, highlight or clip format, the GAA’s broadcast partners set the benchmark in terms of Irish sports broadcasting and presentation practices.
 The two primary senior championship TV rights holders attract over 15,000,000 eyeballs during the months of May-September alone and are complimented by additional daily news exposure.

-Partners such as RTE TV & Radio, Sky Sports, GAAGO.ie, TG4, Setanta Sports, BBC TV & Radio, Newstalk, Today FM, News UK & Ireland and a host of local radio stations ensure in-depth commentary and debate is continuously brought to the GAA membership and often culminates in domestic TV audiences of over 1,500,00 for the marquee All-Ireland Finals each September.
+Partners such as RTE TV & Radio, Sky Sports, GAAGO.ie, TG4, eir Sport, BBC TV & Radio, Newstalk, Today FM and a host of local radio stations ensure in-depth commentary and debate is continuously brought to the GAA membership and often culminates in domestic TV audiences of over 1,500,00 for the marquee All-Ireland Finals each September.